QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge: Introduction

 Then we provide the definition of Proof of Quantum Knowledge (PoQ).\footnote{This definition is joint work with Coladangelo, Vidick and Zhang \cite{CVZ19}.} In short, we say that a proof system is a PoQ if there exists a quantum polynomial-time \emph{extractor}~$K$ that has oracle access to a quantum prover which makes the verifier accept with high enough probability, and the extractor is able to output a sufficiently good witness for a ``\QMA{}-relation''.
 We note that this definition for a PoQ is not a straightforward adaptation of the classical definition; this is because \NP{} has many properties such as perfect completeness, perfect soundness and even that proofs can be copied, that are not expected to hold in the \QMA{} case.
 More details are given in~\Cref{sec:PoQ}.
-We are then able to show that our $\Xi$ protocols for \QMA{} described in Results~\ref{result:xi-proof} and~\ref{result:xi-argument} are both PoQs.
+We are then able to show that our $\Xi$ protocol for \QMA{} described in Result~\ref{result:xi-proof} is PoQ.
 This is the first proof of knowledge for~\QMA{}.\footnote{See also independent and concurrent work by Coladangelo, Vidick and Zhang~\cite{CVZ19}.}

-\begin{mainresult} All problems in $\QMA$ admit a zero-knowledge proof of quantum knowledge proof system and a statistical zero-knowledge proof of quantum knowledge argument system. \end{mainresult} We remark that using techniques for post-hoc delegation of quantum computation~\cite{FHM18}, our PoQ for \QMA{} may be understood as a \emph{proof-of-work} for quantum computations, since it could be used to convince a verifier that the prover has indeed created the {\em history state} of some pre-defined computation.
+\begin{application} All problems in $\QMA$ admit a zero-knowledge proof of quantum knowledge proof system and a statistical zero-knowledge proof of quantum knowledge argument system. \end{application} We remark that using techniques for post-hoc delegation of quantum computation~\cite{FHM18}, our PoQ for \QMA{} may be understood as a \emph{proof-of-work} for quantum computations, since it could be used to convince a verifier that the prover has indeed created the {\em history state} of some pre-defined computation.
 This is very relevant in the scenario of testing small-scale quantum computers in the most adversarial model possible: the zero-knowledge property ensures that the verifier learns nothing but the truth of the statement, while the PoQ property means that the prover has indeed prepared a ground state with the given properties.
 Comparatively, all currently known protocols either make assumptions on the devices, or certify only the answer of the computation, but not the knowledge of the prover.

 Finally, using the techniques of \Cref{result:xi-proof}, we show that every problem in~\QMA{} has a non-interactive {\em statistical} zero-knowledge proof in the secret parameter model.
 We are even able to strengthen our result to the complexity class \class{QAM} (recall that in a~\class{QAM} proof system, the verifier first sends a random string to the prover, who answers with a quantum proof).
 Note that $\class{QAM}$ trivially contains~$\QMA$.